 Audit Committee.
 The Audit Committee is responsible for oversight of the Internal Audit function.
-Additionally, the Audit Committee oversees the quality and integrity of our financial reporting process and financial statements; the qualifications, hiring, performance and independence of our independent registered accounting firm; and our system of internal financial controls.
+Additionally, the Audit Committee oversees the quality and integrity of our financial reporting process and financial statements; the qualifications, hiring, performance, and independence of our independent registered accounting firm; and our system of internal financial controls.

-Nominations, Governance and Compensation Committee.
-The Nominations, Governance and Compensation Committee, among other things: (1) periodically reviews management's succession planning; (2) confirms our compensation practices properly balance risk and reward and do not promote excessive risk-taking; (3) implements good governance policies for us and our Board of Directors; (4) approves all compensation and benefits for our Chief Executive Officer, Executive Vice Presidents, and independent members of our Board of Directors; (5) approves our equity-based compensation plans and management's administration of employee benefit plans; (6) reviews related party transactions; (7) conducts assessments of the performance of our Board of Directors and its committees; and (8) recommends nominees for election to our Board of Directors.
+Nominations and Governance Committee.
+The Nominations and Governance Committee, among other things: (i) implements good governance policies for us and our Board of Directors; (ii) reviews related party transactions; (iii) conducts assessments of the performance of our Board of Directors and its committees; and (iv) recommends nominees for election to our Board of Directors.